Skip to content

 multiple aliases for the resulting ALB.

-AWS supports both IPv4 and “dualstack” (both IPv4 and IPv6) interfaces for ALBs.
+AWS supports both IPv4 and “dualstack” (both IPv4 and IPv6) interfaces for ALBs

+and NLBs.
 The AWS Load Balancer Controller uses the alb.ingress.kubernetes.io/ip-address-type

 Example: